Pork Chop Marinade

 Can I Freeze Pork Chops In A Marinade?

 Yes!
-This makes a great freezer meal!
+This recipe makes for a great freezer meal.

 To freeze, simply freeze uncooked pork in resealable bag with marinade, making sure the pork chops are coated.
 Freeze for up to 3 months.